 Past the next crossroads, marked by another former church, that of the Tron Kirk, you'll find buildings such as John Knox's House, reputed to be the home of the infamous religious reformer, as well as the Museum of Childhood, a free museum that is not especially child-friendly, but may appeal more to adults seeking to relive experiences from their own youth.

 When you reach the next junction, on the south western corner of the crossroads is the World's End pub.
 For a long time, this junction marked the formal city boundary - Edinburgh reached only from the Castle to this junction, and all land beyond it was outside the city.
 At this junction once stood the main city gate, the Netherbow Port.
 This was the route which most people entering or leave the city would have taken, whether they were traders, visitors or invading armies.
 Crossing through the Netherbow required payment of a toll, so for many of the impoverished locals, paying the toll was more than they could have afforded, and consequently many of them were never able to physically leave the city as they could not have paid the price to get back in.
 This junction, for many people, was technically the end of the world, hence the pub.
-The outline of the Netherbow Port is marked in brass bricks in the broadway where it once stood.
+The outline of the Netherbow Port is marked in brass bricks in the roadway where it once stood.

 You're now technically leaving the old burgh of Edinburgh, and the Royal Mile continues as Canongate.